rspamd/rspamd/doc/modules/dmarc.md

 Symbols added by the module are as follows:

+- `DMARC_BAD_POLICY`: Policy was invalid or multiple policies found in DNS
 - `DMARC_POLICY_ALLOW`: Message was authenticated & allowed by DMARC policy
 - `DMARC_POLICY_REJECT`: Authentication failed- rejection suggested by DMARC policy
 - `DMARC_POLICY_QUARANTINE`: Authentication failed- quarantine suggested by DMARC policy